 The Memorial is more than just a place of remembrance and reflection.
 It also marks the final resting place for the more than 1,100 men who died aboard the USS Arizona on the morning of December 7, 1941.
 There are many important facts and interesting information to learn about the Arizona, the Memorial and the surroundings.

 Arizona Memorial tickets are not for sale and therefore not included in the Passport to Pearl Harbor.
 However, 1300 tickets are given out for free every day on a first come, first served basis, beginning at 7:00 a.m.
 Please make sure you grab yours as soon as you arrive.

-Admission and Audio Guide to the Bowfin Submarine Museum and Park
+Admission to the Bowfin Submarine Museum and Park

-From the Missouri you can walk to the Oklahoma Memorial to pay respect to the 429 men who lost their lives aboard the mighty battleship.
+From the Battleship Missouri you can easily walk to the USS Oklahoma Memorial to pay your respects to the 429 men who laid down their lives serving their country on the Oklahoma.

 Admission and Audio Tour of the Pacific Aviation Museum

 The third must-see place on Ford Island is the Pacific Aviation Museum.
 This is the newest museum at Pearl Harbor and is situated in two hangars that survived the attack in 1941.
 With the help of your audio guide, explore the hangars 37 and 79 to learn all about more than 70 years of aviation history.
 Your Passport ticket gives you full access to all of the exhibits, video presentations, and over fifty aircraft.
 For an extra fee, you can try out a combat flight simulator.
 Plan for some rest in the Museum and treat yourself to some refreshments or snacks at Laniakea Café.

 The included audio tour is available in six languages: English, Spanish, Japanese, Korean, Cantonese, and Mandarin.